Overview of Investment Banking in Hong Kong

 Let’s have a look at the salary structure of investment banking in Hong Kong –

-If we look at the above chart, the salary looks quite enticing.
-At analyst level, you would be able to earn around HK$690,000 per annum on an average and you will also be eligible for at least a bonus of 35% which is excellent.
-At MD level, your earning will have no bound and you will a huge sum of money, i.e. around HK$3,500,000 per annum plus at least 100% bonus; and this bonus can also sometime reach around 130% plus.
+If we look at the above chart, the salaries of investment banking in Hong Kong looks quite enticing.
+At the analyst level, you would be able to earn around HK$690,000 per annum on an average and you will also be eligible for at least a bonus of 35% which is excellent.
+At the MD level, your earning will have no bound and you will a huge sum of money, i.e. around HK$3,500,000 per annum plus at least 100% bonus; and this bonus can also sometime reach around 130% plus.

-In Hong Kong, people leave investment banking only when they get a good opportunity elsewhere.
+People leave investment banking in Hong Kong only when they get a good opportunity elsewhere.
 There are few exit opportunities you can consider –

 - You can take an internal transfer and go back to your home country if you’re a foreigner in Hong Kong.